-Want to Get Involved?
+Want to get involved?

 Do you want to help find the next Governors of the Alpha Delta Phi Society?
-This committee works to request nominations, organize the nomination process, and present a slate of candidates to the Board prior to Convention.
-If you have ideas on how to help find the best people to lead the Society, consider joining this committee.|
+This committee organizes the nomination process, gathers nominations, and presents a slate of suggested candidates to the Board of Governors prior to yearly elections held at Convention.